 Contemporary rewards programs are designed for the long haul and come with opportunities for re-engagement.

 Most contemporary rewards programs are designed with the long term in mind, and because of this these programs strive, above all else, for continued engagement.
 A points program gives points for every purchase, a VIP program keeps customers motivated to gain and maintain their status, and referral programs reward customers for each successful referral.
 These programs are designed to keep customers engaged and interacting with the brand.

-This is where the Nike+ program falls short.
+This is where the Nike Membership program falls short.
 Since all of the rewards are available instantly, there aren’t any re-engagement mechanics to stimulate interest over time.
 This can lead to customers becoming disinterested over time and eventually disengaging from the program.
 A rewards program should never be seen as a set it and forget it tool.

 While customers are getting increasingly more mobile with their experiences, today’s devices haven’t quite caught up to their desires.
 Phones only have so much memory for applications, and there are a lot of other apps already vying for that space.
-With this in mind, many customers are very hesitant to download new apps, which means new applications need to show substantial value in order to convince a customer they’re worth downloading.
+With this in mind, many customers are weary to download new apps, which means new applications need to show substantial value in order to convince a customer they’re worth downloading.

-Thinking of Joining Nike+?
+Thinking of joining Nike Membership?
 Just Do It.

 Like any training athlete, Nike Membership is still pushing to be its best but what it is, is a strong rewards program and a nearly flawless extension of an already amazing brand.
 With its focus on mobile optimization and hyper-relevant rewards, Nike Membership runs circles around the competition.
 By slimming their app catalog and providing some re-engagement opportunities, Nike can take their rewards program from great to legendary.

 In summary, if you’re thinking about joining Nike Membership... well, you know the rest.